 To realize the full potential of Big Data, we need to address several challenges and develop suitable conceptual and technological solutions for dealing them.
 These include life-cycle management of data, large-scale storage, flexible processing infrastructure, data modelling, scalable machine learning and data analysis algorithms, techniques for sampling and making trade-off between data processing time and accuracy, and dealing with privacy and ethical issues involved in data sensing, storage, processing, and actions.

-The IEEE/ACM International Conference on Big Data Science, Engineering, and Applications (BDSEA) is an annual international conference series.
+The IEEE/ACM International Conference on Big Data Computing Applications and Technologies (BDCAT) is an annual international conference series.
 The first two events were held in London (BDC 2014) and Cyprus (BDC 2015) respectively.
-In 2016, the conference has been expanded to explicitly include application and renamed as BDSEA 2016.
+In 2016, the conference has been expanded to explicitly include application and renamed as BDCAT 2016.
 The conference aims to provide a platform for researchers to present their new discoveries, developments, results, as well as the latest trends in big data computing, Technologies and applications.
-BDSEA 2016 will be held in conjunction with the 9th IEEE/ACM International Conference on Utility and Cloud Computing (UCC 2016) at Tongji University, Shanghai, China.
+BDCAT 2016 will be held in conjunction with the 9th IEEE/ACM International Conference on Utility and Cloud Computing (UCC 2016) at Tongji University, Shanghai, China.

 Authors are invited to submit original unpublished manuscripts on a broad range of topics related to big data science, computing paradigms, platforms and applications.

 Topics of interest include, but are not limited to:

 - Data Science Practice and Experience

 - Novel Big Data Search Techniques

 - Innovative data and Knowledge Engineering approaches

 - Data Mining and Knowledge Discovery Approaches for Big Data